 Gurdum, nestled in the lap of the Himalayas is a small hamlet located in the Singalila National Park.
 Located at 8000 ft above sea level, the coniferous branches and the rhododendrons welcome you with their nutty smell and bright colours.
 The warm and welcoming smiles of the locals align beautifully with the lush scenic beauty and the true essence of the Himalayas.
 Who needs five stars when you have the entire Milky Way to accompany you?
 With our unique accommodation targeted to make your experience worth remembering, you have the choice to live an “Into the wild” experience with a camper’s van or stick with the classic charm of outdoor tents.
 Either way you will find yourself writing your one of a kind travel late.

 What if suddenly you come to know there exist a place like "Vuter Rajar Desh" of Satyajit Ray's Goopy Gyne Bagha Byne.
 I bet you will be excited and if you are a Bengali you must be thrilled.
 So, yes there is a place.
 If you really want to feel the thrill of paranormal presence around you Mangalganj is the place.
 Located 100kms from Kolkata it is a small village nestled among green and serenity.
 The chirping birds, the gentle breeze of the forest and the soothing sound of the Ichamoti will make you feel connected to nature.
-Also, it is famous for the old, now derelict Rajbari known as 'Kata Saheber Kuthi'.
-Originally built by Maharaja Mangalchandra the 'kuthi' have many chapters in its history.
-During the British rule, it was a 'Nilkuthi' and so it is the mute spectator of the brutal tortures of the British to force the locals to farm only 'nil' or the blue dye.
+Also it is famous for the old, now derelict Rajbari known as 'Kata Saheber Kuthi'.
+Originally built by Maharaja Mangalchandra the 'kuthi' have many chapters in it's history.
+During the british rule it was a 'Nilkuthi' and so it is the mute spectator of the brutal tortures of the british to force the locals to farm only 'nil' or the blue dye.
 Then came the Swadeshi movement.
 The life and death of many freedom fighters were also written on the walls of this place.
-But this place has more than the eyes can see.
-As the night creeps in surely it will make you feel the presence of beings that will send a chill down your spine.
-The howling bamboo forest, the bats and owls definitely won't make things any better.
-And in that darkness, as the wind whispers in unknown signs maybe someone will suddenly appear right behind you and all you can feel is his cold breath on your shoulder.
+But this place have more to offer.

 Nestled in the land of red soil and green mounds, Mathaburu is one of the peaks of Ayodha hills in Purulia district of West Bengal.
 The area is known for its secluded wilderness and rich cultural festivities.
 Mathaburu has always been a magnet for trekkers and devotes alike for its serene natural beauty, challenging landscape and mythological history.
 During the summer months the fiery red of the ‘Polash’ flower drapes the valley in a majestic almost surreal beauty.
 Because it is an elephant corridor and a reserve forest the area is thronged by wildlife and birds making it a nature lover’s paradise.
 Due to its mythological significance a number of festivals are celebrated here like the Tusu festival and the Makar-sankranti festival during winter.
 The rich cultural heritage of the tribal people is an experience in itself.
 Also this part of Purulia is the birthplace of the famous masked martial danced performance called “Chaunach”.